quasardriod/fedora-workstation/packstack/README.md

 # OpenStack deployment (Packstack on CentOS)

-Deploy openstack proof of concept with one host `controller + compute` node in virtualized env.
+Deploy OpenStack proof of concept with one host `controller + compute` node in virtualized env.

 ## Prerequisites: